 Oban Port: PA34 4DB

 If you're coming from the east coast, Edinburgh, or the South, you'll need to travel through Glasgow.
 There's a regular direct train to Oban from Glasgow Queen Street Station, and it takes just over 3 hours.
-Why not purchase a Rail and Sail ticket from Glasgow to Craignure?
+Why not purchase a ticket from Glasgow to Craignure?
 Check the train times on our Journey Planner